2016 FIELD SCHOOL EXCAVATION

 Participants are expected to bring an archaeological trowel, cut-proof gloves, a pair of pants, and steel-toed safety boots.
 All other equipment and tools are provided by AIRC.

-Three hours of credit for the Summer Archaeological Field School are provided by California State University, Fresno’s Division of Continuing and Global Education (transcript fee included in the program cost).
+Three hours of credit for the Summer Archaeological Field School are provided by California State University, Fresno’s Division of Continuing and Global Education (transcript fee included in the program cost; course name HUM 101).
 Student assessment is based on the following criteria:

 – attendance, during lectures and on-site;